-For example, you could be looking at a higher-than-average price tag for your heat pump install if:
+For example, you could be looking at a higher-than-average price tag for your heat pump installation if:

 Want a specific quote for your Florida heat pump installation?

-We’ll send out a professional who will inspect your home then give you a fair, flat-rate price on your heat pump install.
+We’ll send out a professional who will inspect your home then give you a fair, flat-rate price on your heat pump installation.

 Posted in: Buyer's Guide